MethodsDev/mdl-site/src/comp-docs/gcp-vms.md

 The main advantages of doing it this way:

  * We can install `mamba` from the beginning
- * We can use the latest Python and jupyterlab versions
+ * We can use the latest Python and `jupyterlab` versions
- * Easier access to everything from within the jupyterlab terminal itself.
-The DL versions make it difficult to install things
+ * Easier access to everything from within the `jupyterlab` terminal itself.
+The DL VMs make it difficult to install things

 None of the stuff on this page is unique to the MDL, so I hope it's useful for other folks too.